Heisath/wdmc2-kernel/README.md

 * build.sh
 	- provides a way of building a kernel, rootfs and uRamdisk
 	- run build.sh as root (or with sudo)
+	- script will use dialog to ask for features and configuration
-	- possible parameters are:
+	- possible parameters to skip dialogs are:
+		- `--kernel` to select kernel building:
+   		    - `--kernelbranch {branch}` to select kernel branch from kernel.org
+	   		- `--clean` to reset and fetch git before compiling kernel (to remove possible changes)
+    		- `--config` to use menuconfig to allow user to customize kernel

+		- `--rootfs` to select rootfs creation:
     		- `--release {debianrelease}` to select the debian release to use as rootfs
+			- `--changes` to pause and wait for changes in the rootfs before unmounting and packaging (this allows you to do customization)
+        	- `--initramfs` to create new initramfs in rootfs

     		- `--root-pw {rootpw}` to select root pw for new rootfs
 	    	- `--hostname {host}` to select hostname for new rootfs
+            - `--zram` to enable logging and swap via ZRAM
-		- `--kernel {version}` to select kernel version to build
+            - `--boot {usb/hdd}` to select fstab to use (either for booting from usb or hdd)

-		- `--kernelonly` to only build the kernel (without uRamdisk and rootfs)
-		- `--rootonly` to only build the rootfs (without kernel and uRamdisk)
-		- `--nokernel` to only build the rootfs + uRamdisk
-		- `--noinitramfs` to build kernel and rootfs without uRamdisk
-		- `--changes` to pause and wait for changes in the rootfs before unmounting and packaging (this allows you to do customization)
-		- `--noclean` to compile kernel without resetting and fetching git
-		- `--noconfig` to skip menuconfig part of kernel
-		- if a parameters is not given, the default value is used.
-Check in build.sh for default and other usage
+		- if a parameters is not given, the default value is used or the user is prompted

 	- if building a rootfs build.sh will include the tweaks from ./tweaks/  You can adjust fstab and various other stuff there

 	- Depending on the selected actions the script will: